 - ‘I appreciate your point of view, but our survey shows what most people are concerned with is…’

-Remember to respectfully acknowledge the question before closing the door on it.
+Remember handling questions respectfully means acknowledging the question before closing the door on it.
 And always redirect to a topic that is related to the question and is of interest to the audience.
-Otherwise you risk losing their attention or worse, inviting more challenging questions.
+Otherwise, you risk losing their attention or worse, inviting more challenging questions.

 Practice will help you tackle difficult questions

 Even the most well-prepared presenters can be thrown off-balance by an unexpected question.
-By dedicating some time to learning the above techniques you’ll be able to confidently navigate your way through just about any question that comes your way.
+By dedicating some time to learning handling questions using the above techniques you’ll be able to confidently navigate your way through just about any question that comes your way.
 Even when you don’t know the answer.